-We support this bill provided that its passage is in addition to and does not replace or adversely impact priorities as indicated in our Board of Regent Approved Budget.
+We support this bill provided that its passage is in addition to and does not replace or adversely impact priorities in the University of Hawai'i as indicated in our BOR Approved Budget.

 Thank you for the opportunity to submit testimony.